English Language & Creative Writing (Foundation Entry)

 Why study with us

-- Creative Writing at the University is ranked in the UK's top 20 - the Complete University Guide 2020.
+- Creative Writing at the University of Central Lancashire is ranked 2nd in the North West and top 10 nationally for graduate prospects (Complete University Guide 2022)

 - You’ll have the chance to learn about careers in writing and the book trade from guest authors, literary agents, editors and publishers.